-Top Reasons to Bike Provence with VBT
+Top 5 Reasons to Bike Provence

 Emperors, artists and writers have been enchanted by Provence for centuries—now you can be, too.
 Whether you’re looking for history, art, wine, fine dining or inspirational vistas, you’ll find what you’re after on a bicycle tour of Provence.
 Picture yourself pedaling past lavender-scented hillsides, marveling at the ruins of a centuries-old Roman aqueduct, exploring the pastoral landscape that inspired van Gogh, and savoring Provence’s famous cuisine during an authentic meal in the home of a local family.
 This barely begins to represent all the amazing experiences in store for you on our Provence: The Alpilles biking tour.
-Keep reading to learn about our top 5 reasons why you should take a biking tour of Provence with VBT…
+Keep reading to learn about our top 5 reasons why you should take a biking tour of Provence with VBT….

 Aix en Provence

-Though the region is generally noted for its countryside, the tree-lined avenue of its capital, Aix, is sure to give travelers who opt for our Air Package Plus or Pre-Trip extension, the characteristic sense of romance associated with southeastern France.
+Though the region is generally noted for its countryside, the tree-lined avenues of its capital, Aix, is sure to give travelers who opt for our Air Package Plus or Pre-Trip extension, the characteristic sense of romance associated with southeastern France.
 During your stay you should take some time to stroll along Cours Mirabeau, perhaps stopping in at one of the cafés that Paul Cézanne and Émile Zola worked in.
 As you wander about the city you’ll note its historical feel.
 Aix was initially settled over two thousand years ago, thanks to its natural hot springs.
 Accordingly, ornate fountains, bubbling with naturally warm water, adorn the city’s ancient streets.
 Before departing, both the Musee des Tapisseries and one of the city’s largest structures, the church of Saint-Jean-de-Malte, also warrant a visit.

-Scenes that Inspired van Gogh
+Scenes that Inspired Van Gogh

-The biking portion of our tour begin in Saint Remy, the small commune that inspired van Gogh’s “The Starry Night.”
+The biking portion of our tour begin in Saint-Rémy-de-Provence, the small commune that inspired many of van Gogh’s paintings—including The Starry Night.
 With plenty of fine restaurants and quaint cafes packed into a small cobblestoned village, Saint Remy is a perfect spot to spend an evening unwinding after a nice long ride.
-Before setting off on your next ride, you might wander through Saint Remy’s main square, explore Saint Paul de Mausole, where van Gogh spent a year prior to his death, or perhaps visit the home where Nostradamus was born.
-VBT guests will also take a guided walking tour of the town with local historian, Mathilde Hamel, who will guides our groups to many of the places pictured in van Gogh’s works.
+We also include a fascinating guided walking tour of the town with local historian, Mathilde Hamel, who will guides our groups to many of the places pictured in van Gogh’s works.

 The Pont du Gard—a UNESCO World Heritage site

 These are just some examples of what you can expect from our popular Provence: The Alpilles cycling tour.
 If you would like to request a free VBT catalog please click here.
 If you would like to reserve a vacation or speak with one of our Tour Consultants, please call 800-245-3868.
-They are available Monday-Friday from 8:30am to 6:30pm EST and Saturdays from 10:00am to 3:00pm EST. Don’t forget that you can save up to $250 on 7 spring departures if you book by February 6th.
+They are available Monday-Friday from 8:30am to 6:30pm EST and Saturdays from 10:00am to 3:00pm EST.